Quarterly Mortality Monitoring Report for the U.S. Population

 Executive Summary

-Along with this report, an updated version of the QMMR Excel/VBA workbook was released.
-The updated workbook contains data from 2000 through March 2025, disaggregated by sex, single age, and 14 broad categories of mortality causes.
+Along with this report, an updated version of the QMMR Excel/VBA workbook has been released.
+The updated workbook contains data from 2000 through September 2025, disaggregated by sex, single age, and 14 broad categories of mortality causes.
 The workbook provides several tools to facilitate the analysis of mortality trends, including interactive, parameterized graphs that make it easy to visualize trends in the data.

 Materials